rubberducklabs/videocom-wiki/README.md

 ![MeetingRegistration02](https://user-images.githubusercontent.com/2312881/141527189-c379f9da-927d-4cc0-8823-2e63db846052.png)

-If "authentication" is also enabled for the meeting the screen will look different.
+If the meeting has not started yet, the meeting the screen will look different.
 Copy the yellow highlighted URL.

 ![MeetingRegistration02b](https://user-images.githubusercontent.com/2312881/141532443-a138446b-f6a4-4f66-b532-c8ba9d5d5d70.png)